alpha-training/qtrader/README.md

 # qtrader

-**qtrader** is a Python car with a kdb+ engine, aimed at those who wish to earn a modest return whilst minimising risk.
-In trading terms, this translates into researching and trading intraday strategies with a high [Sharpe ratio](https://www.investopedia.com/terms/s/sharperatio.asp).
+**qtrader** is a free-to-use backtesting and trading platform built in Python and kdb+.

 ## What is kdb+?
 kdb+ is a high-performance time-series database paired with its own vector programming language, q.
 It is ubiquitous across financial markets — used by all of the world’s top investment banks and by leading quantitative trading firms such as **Citadel**, **Millennium**, **Virtu**, **Squarepoint**, and others.
 In the crypto space, **BitMEX** has long been a prominent user of kdb+, and newer institutional players such as **B2C2** also rely on it for real-time analytics and trading infrastructure.

 ## Why should I use it?
-Until this year, kdb+ was paid-only — and expensive — putting it out of reach for independent traders.
-In November 2025, the owners of kdb+, [KX Systems](https://kx.com), announced that its new Community Edition would **now be free for commercial use**.
+For most of its history, kdb+ was paid-only — and expensive — putting it out of reach for independent traders.
+However in November 2025, the owners of kdb+, [KX Systems](https://kx.com), announced that its new Community Edition would **now be free for commercial use**.
 This means that, for the first time ever, independent quants can run kdb+ commercially without a licence fee.

 ## What is qtrader?
-If kdb+ is the world's fastest Formula 1 engine, **qtrader** is the car — built from the following components:
+If kdb+ is the world's fastest Formula 1 engine, qtrader is the car built around it — assembled from the following components:

 1. A kdb+ package manager and suite of modules called **qi**
 2. Python wrappers and a **Python bridge** for live and historical data